 The screen below shows the result when the user requests a reduction of 5 tons annually of sediment over the entire study area (i.e. from all three drainage areas).
 After entering a value of 5 in the "Desired Reduction" column, the user selects the menu option "Analyze/Run" or simply clicks the Run tool.
 The table now shows how much sediment reduction to pursue by installing BMP's in each of the three drainage areas.
 The optimal investment levels (in \$1000 units) to direct towards each drainage area are shown as well as the amounts of pollutant removal achieved by that investment.
-Note that although the user made no request regarding the amount of TOT N and TOT P to reduce, some reductions in these pollutants are achieved anyway because BMP's that remove sediment also typically remove nutrients.
+Note that although the user made no request regarding the amount of TOT_N and TOT_P to reduce, some reductions in these pollutants are achieved anyway because BMP's that remove sediment also typically remove nutrients.
 Also, note that the total cost of achieving these pollutant reductions is estimated to be \$50,000 and that most of it should be directed towards projects in drainage area 9664 and no projects should be pursued in drainage area 9654, if overall cost minimization is the only objective influencing the decision.
 In reality, the decisions regarding where to place BMP's depend on multi-objective considerations such as flood control, and other practical considerations.
 Thus, model results can not be interpreted strictly.
 On the other hand, these results can help watershed managers approach the very difficult problem of prioritizing projects in a way that achieves the greatest pollutant reduction for a certain level of investment.
 Another way of stating this result is that the model predicts that any alternative BMP investment strategy in this subwatershed would result in either a cost higher than \$50,000 to achieve the same 5 tons annually of sediment removal, or sediment removal of less than 5 tons for the same investment of \$50,000.
-Note that to display the color ramp on the left, the user must click on the legend at the "+" just left of "tacony."

 Note that the solution above yields very little of the potential 102 pounds annually of phosphorous removal.
-If the user now enters the amount of 10 in the Desired Reduction column for TOTAL P, and runs the model again, the result is shown below.
+If the user now enters the amount of 10 in the Desired Reduction column for TOTAL_P, and runs the model again, the result is shown below.

 More investments in BMP technology are required, both in subwatershed 9664 and 9802.
-Also, the amounts of SEDIMENT and TOT\N removed also increase because the BMP's installed to remove phosphorous also typically remove sediment and nitrogen.
+Also, the amounts of SEDIMENT and TOT_N removed also increase because the BMP's installed to remove phosphorous also typically remove sediment and nitrogen.

 At this point, the user can save the model data in data file having the same or a different name.
-Also, the GIS map and the data tables can be printed out using the File/Print menu.
+Also, the Pie Chart and the data tables can be printed out using the File/Print menu.
+Note that only limited support is provided for formatting the printed output.
+Users may find it convenient to print to a PDF file for further formatting or to simply generate a screen shot of the StormWISE display on the clipboard using the Alt-PrtScr keystroke combination and then paste the image into a word processor.

 Land Use Category Display of Results.
 In order to display the investment levels associated with a single land use category or groups of land use categories, use the "View" menu.
 There you will find checkboxes that enable you to display results for only those land uses that you have selected.
+Note that when different combinations of land use are chosen, only the cost numbers in the table will change, and the pollutant removal levels will continue to show totals for the entire watershed.